biointec/columba/example/README.md

 # Example instructions

-This document quickly explains how to run Columba 2.0 on a test dataset.
+This document quickly explains how to run Columba 2.0 on a test dataset on a Unix-like system (Linux/macOS).
 The test dataset includes the following files:

 - **Reference Files:**
   `HG00096.1.19.fasta`